alphagov/govuk-rota-generator/README.md

 ### Check the fairness of the rota

+This summarises the fairness of the rota.
+Before running the script, you'll need to add two new worksheets to the spreadsheet:

+1. "Manually tweaked rota" - you should copy over the "Auto-generated draft rota" into this.
+You're then free to tweak the output of the rota here, without worrying about losing all your changes next time you run the rota generator.
+2. "Fairness calculator" - blank worksheet, which will be populated by running the command below.

 Run `ruby bin/calculate_fairness.rb https://docs.google.com/spreadsheets/d/abc123def456hij789/edit`.

-This summarises the fairness of the rota.
-It looks for a "Manually tweaked rota" worksheet, so you'll first need to copy the "Auto-generated draft rota" into a new "Manually tweaked rota" worksheet in the same spreadsheet, and copy over the data.
-This allows you to freely tweak the output of the rota, without worrying about losing all of your changes next time you run the rota generator.

 ### Synchronise the rota with PagerDuty